zaironjacobs/instagram-scraper/README.md

 --login-username        Instagram login username.

---update-users          Check all scraped users for new posts.
+--update-users          Check all previously scraped users for new posts.

 --top-tags              Top tags to scrape.